 - Starting at the feet, brush the bottoms of your feet and up your legs in long, smooth strokes.
 Brush each section of skin at least 7 times.
 For lymph flow, always brush toward the heart/chest area where the lymph system drains.

 - As a good rule of thumb, always brush toward the body’s centre.

 - Repeat the same process with the arms, starting with the palms of the hands and brushing up the arm toward the heart.
 Again, brush each section of skin at least 7 times.

 - On the stomach and armpits, brush in a circular clockwise motion.

 - Repeat the process on your abdomen and back, and then switch to your face with the more delicate brush.

-To more effectively move fluids, it’s important to use gentle pressure on the body’s soft areas,where lymph nodes are typically clustered.
+To move fluids more effectively, it’s important to use gentle pressure on the body’s soft areas,where lymph nodes are typically clustered.
 Always avoid any areas of broken skin or acute inflammation, and consult your physician if you have concerning health conditions that may be contraindicated, including serious kidney problems or congestive heart failure.

 Note: Don’t brush too hard!
 A soft and smooth stroke often works best.
-Skin may be slightly pink after brushing, but it should never be red or sting.
+The skin may be slightly pink after brushing, but it should never be red or sting.
 If it hurts at all, use less pressure!

 © Haynes Acupuncture ™ Gold Coast 2020